staeco/vandelay/README.md

   - Timeout to establish the initial connection, defaults to five minutes
 - context - Optional `Object`
   - If specified, will be templated into the URL via [RFC6570](https://tools.ietf.org/html/rfc6570)
+- setup - Optional `Object`
   - sandbox - Optional `Object`
     - Creates a frozen global context, used for sandboxed setup functions
     - Only applies when using a string setup function
   - timeout - Optional `Number`
     - Only applies when using a string setup function
   - compiler - Optional `Function`
     - Only applies when using a string setup function
 - onError - Optional `Function`
   - Receives a context object when an error occurs, so you can decide how to handle the error and opt out of the default behavior.
   - The default handler will emit an error on the stream.